Alexchen666/Goodreads-Summariser/README.md

 ## Installation

+1. Clone the repo
-1. Create a Python environment as specified in `pyproject.toml`.
+2. Create a Python environment as specified in `pyproject.toml`.
-2. Download [Ollama](https://ollama.com/) and pull the [llama3.2:3b](https://ollama.com/library/llama3.2) model.
+3. Download [Ollama](https://ollama.com/) and pull the [llama3.2:3b](https://ollama.com/library/llama3.2) model.
-3. Download the repo and execute `demo.py` using `marimo run demo.py`.
+4. Execute `demo.py` using `marimo run demo.py`.
-4. Enjoy the summariser!
+5. Enjoy the summariser!

 ## How to Use?
 1. Click the "SHARE" button (represented by an icon) in the upper right corner of your chosen book's Goodreads page.